Worcester Greenstar Ri Troubleshooting [Common Problems & Fixes]

 With most Worcester boilers, faults are few and far in between.
 However, even the best models from this venerable manufacturer occasionally succumb to the ills that plague all boilers.

 Worry not, though; if your Worcester Ri is giving you a hard time, you’re in the right place.
 We’ve done lots of research and put together this Worcester Greenstar Ri troubleshooting guide, which will cover some of the most common problems with this range and walk you through possible fixes.

 But, if you have consistent breakdowns and are sinking tonnes of cash into your old boiler, it might be time to consider a replacement.
 The cheapest place to get a Worcester boiler fitted is Heatable.
 They’ve partnered with all the major brands, including Worcester Bosch, and provide the industry’s best boiler prices.
 Get a fixed price (no personal details needed) on an installation using their boiler calculator.

-Alternatively, keep reading, and we’ll try and uncover a few explanations for why problems are occurring and what to do next.
+Alternatively, keep reading, and we’ll try offer a few explanations for why you’re seeing certain error codes, the boiler problems they represent, and what to do next.

 *Note.
-Do not attempt to fix your boiler.
-Speak to a Gas Safe registered repair company.
-You can do that for free on Rated People.
+Do not attempt to fix your boiler: Speak to a Gas Safe registered repair company instead.

-The green light on a Worcester RI indicates the burner is operating.
-We’ve been called out to various boilers where the green light was off, but the rest of the boiler was working correctly.
+The green light on a Worcester Ri indicates the burner is operating.
+We’ve been called out to various Worcester Bosch boiler models, with problems where the green light was off but the boiler was working correctly.